butfirstchai.com

 Panch Phoran

-To make your stock of Panch Phoran (5 spices) take equal parts of mustard seeds, fenugreek seeds, nigella seeds, cumin seeds and fennel seeds in a bottle and shake well before using it.
+the magic five-spice blend of Bengal.
+To make your own, take equal parts mustard seeds, fenugreek seeds, nigella seeds, cumin seeds, and fennel seeds.
+Store them in a bottle and give it a good shake before each use.

-• Winter melon: There is no difference between winter melon and ash gourd.
-Both refer to the same vegetable.
-It comes in different sizes and is mostly oblong.
-In Tamizh we called it Neer Poosanikkai and Kumbalam in Malayalam.
+• Winter Melon: There's no difference between winter melon and ash gourd - both refer to the same gentle, watery vegetable.
+It comes in different sizes, usually oblong in shape.
+In Tamil, it's called Neer Poosanikkai, and in Malayalam, it's Kumbalam.

 dry roasting mung dal